AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dynamic.md

 >[!NOTE]
 >
->If you are having issues with your Dynamic Media configuration, an important place to look are the log files specific to dynamic media.
-These are installed automatically when you enable dynamic media:
+>If you are having issues with your Dynamic Media configuration, an important place to look are the log files specific to Dynamic Media.
+These are installed automatically when you enable Dynamic Media:
 >
 >* `s7access.log`
 >* `ImageServing.log`
->
->They are documented in [Monitoring and Maintaining your AEM instance](/help/sites-deploying/monitoring-and-maintaining.md).

 Hybrid publishing and delivery is a core feature of the Dynamic Media addition to Adobe Experience Manager.
 Hybrid publishing lets you deliver Dynamic Media assets, such as images, sets and video, from the cloud instead of from the AEM publish nodes.